explicit-robotics/explicit-robotics.github.io/source/exp_robot/doublependulum.rst

      - (0, 0, 1)
      - (:math:`-l_1`, 0, 0, 0, 0, 1)

-The details of each values and the related theoretical backgrounds are presented in the Theory posts.

-Example
+Example code
 =========
-To construct the double-pendulum robot, simply run the following code:
+To construct the cart-pole robot, run the following code:

 .. code-block:: MATLAB